gunnargrosch/failure-cloudfunctions/README.md

 ## Description

 `failure-cloudfunctions` is a small Node module for injecting failure into Google Cloud Functions (https://cloud.google.com/functions/).
 It offers a simple failure injection wrapper for your Cloud Functions handler where you then can choose to inject failure by setting the `failureMode` to `latency`, `exception`, `blacklist`, `diskspace` or `statuscode`.
-You control your failure injection using SSM Parameter Store.
+You control your failure injection using a secret in Secret Manager.

 ## How to install